(A) Administrative appeals.

 (10) The bureau shall make payment of an award of compensation in a claim at the earliest time provided in division (H) of section 4123.511 of the Revised Code, except that, in all cases of a determination made under division (A) of section 4123.57 of the Revised Code for percentage permanent partial disability compensation, no payment shall be made to the claimant until a final decision on reconsideration allows such compensation.

 (11) In all other cases, if the decision of the district hearing officer is appealed by the employer or the administrator, the bureau shall withhold medical benefits during the course of appeal to the staff hearing officer, but where the staff hearing officer rules in favor of the claimant, medical benefits shall be paid by the bureau immediately upon the receipt of the order, regardless of whether or not further appeal is taken.
-In self-insuring employers' claims, payment shall be made in accordance with rules of the industrial commission.
+In self-insuring employers' claims, payment shall be made in accordance with applicable laws and rules.

-(12) Payments of an award of compensation and/or benefits made by the bureau pursuant to a decision of a staff hearing officer shall commence immediately.
+(12) Payments of an award of compensation and/or benefits made by the bureau pursuant to a decision of a staff hearing officer shall commence immediately upon the bureau's receipt of the order.

 (B) Appeals to court.